 In Gay Marriage Debate, Both Supporters and Opponents See Legal Recognition as ’Inevitable’

 As support for gay marriage continues to increase, nearly three-quarters of Americans – 72% – say that legal recognition of same-sex marriage is “inevitable.”
 This includes 85% of gay marriage supporters, as well as 59% of its opponents.
-A PEW RESEARCH SERIES The national survey by the Pew Research Center, conducted May 1-5 among […]
+The national survey by the Pew Research Center, conducted May 1-5 among 1,504 adults, finds that […]

 Muslim Americans: No Signs of Growth in Alienation or Support for Extremism